Christoph Niemann on creating artistic viewpoints and dealing with popularity

 You’ve started to integrate animation and augmented reality into your work.
 How do you feel about the art and illustration world becoming more digitized?

 Overall, the advantages outweigh the downsides.
 The biggest upside is that you can get your work to an audience without a middleman.
 The greatest challenge is how hard it is to stay relevant.
 Nobody is able to ride a single trick out for 10 years as they used to.
 If there is something sexy, the whole world catches on fast.
 Soon after, we grow tired of it because we’ve seen it too often.
 Instagram filters are obsolete not because they are bad, but because they’ve been too successful.

 You’re quite popular on social media, and you’ve talked about your love-hate relationship with the medium before.
 How does having that instantaneous feedback—both the good and bad—affect your approach to future work?
-Does it even?
+Does

 It’s all but impossible not to be affected by that reaction.
 It’s a very nifty system that messes with your emotions very effectively.